Understanding Feelings Of Anxiety

 Getty/AnnaStills

-• Practice relaxation techniques: Relaxation strategies such as yoga, deep breathing, and mindfulness meditation could help normalize mood and reduce anxiety.
+• Practice relaxation techniques.
+Relaxation strategies such as yoga, deep breathing, and mindfulness meditation have been suggested by a growing body of research to help reduce anxiety, and they may provide other health benefits as well.

 Getty/AnnaStills